-Q3a Based on your indicating that your office has received inquiries related to discrimination or

-harassment these inquiry based on a protected category, please indicate if your unit/office receive any of types:
+Q3a Based on your indicating that your office has received inquiries related to discrimination or harassment based on a protected category, please indicate if your unit/office receive any of these inquiry types:

-Sexual or gender-based harassment (1)

-Discrimination based on race/color/national origin (2)

-Discrimination based on disability (3)

-End of Bloc End of Block: Type of inquiries
+End of Block: Type of inquiries

-Start of Bloo ck: Changes noticed over three year period
+Start of Block: Changes noticed over three year period

-years?
-For e noticed any changes in the types of inquiries you received during the past three xample, have some types increased and others decreased?
+Q4 Have you noticed any changes in the types of inquiries you received during the past three years?
+For example, have some types increased and others decreased?

-O Yes (1)
+Yes (1)No (2)

-O No (2 2)

-Page Break
+Page Break -